fromis-9/video-fm/README.md

 - **Video Editing**: Replace specific videos during the creation process
 - **Cross-platform**: Compatible with both macOS and Windows

+# Note - macOS and Windows have separate branches

 ## Installation

 ### macOS